The Scappoose Middle School & High School Robotics Team

 Homecoming in a rural High School is a pretty big deal.
 Byte Sized walked in the parade, had Senior Homcoming court representation and generally supported our school in an age-old Fall tradition.

-is a friendly competition at Wilsonville High School in the off season to give the focus to the femail and non-bianary students on the team.
+Girls Gen is a friendly competition at Wilsonville High School in the off-season to give focus to the female and non-binary students on the team.
 We had seven students come out and one come later as a visitor.

 Late September: In the shop this week, we are practicing driving for Girls Gen, heading out to the neighborhood to seek sponsors, and preparing some shirts for our last year's sponsors.